kunalkhirwar/pandas-challenge/README.md

+**OBSERVABLE TRENDS IN DATA**

-as spending per Student increases, overall passing in math and reading goes down. as school size increases, avg math score declines and a similar trend in avg reading score.
+--> As the school increases the per capita spending i.e., spending per student, the overall passing percentage in math and reading combined goes down.
+--> As school increase in size, the average math score declines and a similar trend is visible even in the average reading score.